smartcontractkit/functions-hardhat-starter-kit/README.md

 An end-to-end request initiation and fulfillment can be simulated for the default *FunctionsConsumer* contract using the `functions-simulate` command.
 This command will report the total estimated gas use.
 If the *FunctionsConsumer* client contract is modified, this task must also be modified to accomodate the changes.
 See `tasks/Functions-client/simulate` for details.

-**Note:** The actual gas use can vary depending on the amount of data, how much data is stored on-chain and warm or cold storage slots.
-See the [EVM opcode gas costs](https://ethereum.org/en/developers/docs/evm/opcodes/) for details.
+**Note:** The actual gas use on-chain can vary, so it is recommended to set a higher fulfillment gas limit when making a request to account for any differences.

 ## Off-chain Secrets